BitGnat/dmt-bitcoin/README.md

 the DMT-₿ITCOIN dashboard is updated daily 12:00 UTC and provides the following stats:

-📙 Spectrum: ... rarity classifications for the twelve (12) dmt-bitcoins
+📙 Spectrum: ... rarity classifications for the twelve (12) DMT-₿ITCOINS
-📙 Supply: ... dynamic supply of each dmt-bitcoin, which may or may not generate based on mined ₿itcoin block data
+📙 Supply: ... dynamic supply of each DMT-₿ITCOIN, which may or may not generate based on mined ₿itcoin block data
-📙 Collection: ... expansionary total supply of the dmt-bitcoin collection of collections
+📙 Collection: ... expansionary total supply of the collection of DMT-₿ITCOIN sets
-📙 Rarity: ... dmt-bitcoin rarity as a percent of collection total supply
+📙 Rarity: ...
+DMT-₿ITCOIN rarity as a percent of the collection total supply
-📙 Expansion: ... percentage of blocks that generate a dmt-bitcoin
+📙 Expansion: ... percentage of blocks that generate a DMT-₿ITCOIN
-📙 Growth Rate: ... overall rate of production for the dmt-bitcoin collection
+📙 Growth Rate: ... overall rate of production for the DMT-₿ITCOIN collection

 ![dmt-bitcoin-111](gifs/expansion.gif)